 - Updating and managing leaderboards in gaming applications.

 - Caching your data to provide faster response time in microseconds.

 Overall Difference between Amazon DynamoDB Accelerator (DAX) and ElastiCache

-We are pretty much clear on both of these caching offering now.
-Let’s summarize on how they are different.
+We are pretty much clear on both of these caching offerings now.
+Let’s summarize how they are different.

 |Amazon DynamoDB Accelerator(DAX)||Amazon ElastiCache|